Skip to main content

 Bloodborne Pathogens Training Topics

-There are specific topics that should be covered during pathogen training.
-The course must educate employees on how to minimize exposure by doing the following (1,2,4,5):
+What training is required for bloodborne pathogens?
+There are specific topics that should be covered during bloodborne pathogens training.
+The course must educate employees on how to minimize exposure by doing the following:

 • Adhering to safe workplace precautions.